SixtineDupas/penmanshiel_wind_farm_modelling/data/README.md

 # Data

-The raw Penmanshiel wind farm dataset is not included in this repository.
+The raw Penmanshiel wind farm dataset is not included in this repository

 The dataset is publicly available from Zenodo: